valarao/chocolate-thunder-chess/docs/design/001-HighLevelDesign.md

 ## Alternatives Analysis

-Given our constraints, we contemplated 3 alternate approaches to figure out what we should support for the MVP.
+Given our constraints, we contemplated 3 alternate approaches to figure out what notation we should support for the MVP.

 ### Alternative 1: Only Support FEN Notation

 **Pros**

 - **Compactness**: FEN files are generally smaller than PGN files representing the same games
-- **Lower Calculation Required**: Since FEN can represent a position "as is", it requires less position computation to set up a board
+- **Less Computation Required**: Since FEN can represent a position "as is", it requires less computation to set up a board

 **Cons**

-- **Data Loss**: FEN only keeps information to be represented at a given position, but loses information about past moves and other metadata.
+- **Data Loss**: FEN only keeps information to be represented at a given position, but loses information about past moves and other metadata
 - **Readability**: FEN notation is more difficult for people to visualize boards relative to PGN notation

 ### Alternative 2: Only Support PGN Notation